 - U.S. Court of Federal Claims

-- American Civil Liberties Union of Washington (board secretary-treasurer and legal committee)
+- American Civil Liberties Union of Washington (Former Secretary-Treasurer, Equity Officer, Legal Advisor)